ophub/flippy-openwrt-actions/README.md

 ## OpenWRT firmware personalized custom description

 This `Actions` only provides OpenWrt packaging services, you need to compile the `openwrt-armvirt-64-default-rootfs.tar.gz` .
-You can view [armvirt_64](https://github.com/ophub/op/tree/main/router/armvirt_64)
+The compilation method can be viewed [armvirt_64](https://github.com/ophub/op/tree/main/router/armvirt_64)

 ## Acknowledgments